Mass Planner has been shut down.

 In a fast-paced world where your business pages require regular daily attention across the board, it’s easily excusable to justify the use of an automated system to make sure that your followers are getting a continuation of you and what you’re trying to promote.
-Plus, some Instagram bot apps are more organic than others.
+Plus, some Instagram bots are more organic than others.

 Mass Planner helped you manage multiple sites at once, saving you a lot of time.
 This meant taking those tedious moments of scrolling through and liking other peoples photos and doing it for you, freeing up your time to interact more with your existing followers.